The Amazing Benefits of Thyme Tea

 - Heat the water, and when it’s boiling, add the thyme.

-- Cook for 15 minutes and remove it from the heat source.
+- After that, cook for 15 minutes and remove it from the heat source.

 - Let is sit until it’s at drinking temperature.